 Chef deployment hooks provide a simple way to customize a deployment by optionally

-deployment hooks, implement one or more Ruby applications and place them in your
+hooks, implement one or more Ruby applications and place them in your app's

 /deploy directory.
-An application must have one of the
+The application must have one of the

 following names, which determines when it runs.

 before_migrate.rb runs after the Checkout stage is complete

 before_symlink.rb runs after the Migrate stage is complete

 but before Symlink.

 before_restart.rb runs after the Symlink stage is complete

 For more information on how to use deployment hooks, see Deploy Phases.